sphinx-doc/sphinx/doc/latex.rst

 Here are now these options as well as their common defaults.
 Replace below ``<prefix>`` by the actual prefix as explained above.
-Don't forget the underscore separating the prefix from the attribute name.
+Don't forget the underscore separating the prefix from the property names.

 - | ``<prefix>_border-top-width``,
   | ``<prefix>_border-right-width``,